Clemson vs. Florida State NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Clemson and its opponents have scored at least 46 points -- this matchup's point total -- just twice this season.
+- Clemson and its opponents have scored at least 47.5 points -- this matchup's point total -- just two times this year.

-- Florida State's games have gone over 46 points in six of seven chances this season.

-- Saturday's total is 5.3 points lower than the two team's combined 51.3 points per game average.
+- The combined points per game average of the two teams, 51.3, is 3.8 points more than Saturday's over/under.

-- This contest's total is five points above the 41 these two squads combine to allow per game this season.
+- These two squads combine to allow 41 points per game, 6.5 fewer than this contest's over/under.

-- The average total in Tigers games this season is 49.2, 3.2 points more than Saturday's total of 46.
+- The Tigers and their opponents have scored an average of 49.2 points per game in 2021, 1.7 more than Saturday's total.

 Clemson Stats and Trends